stakater/K8s-Cost-Optimizer/README.md

 ---

-You can deploy Reloader by following methods:
+You can deploy K8s Cost Optimizer by following methods:

 ### Vanilla Manifests